FriskTheFallenHuman/Prey2006/.github/README.md

 > We are currently looking for contributors that wants to contribute into this project.

 > [!CAUTION]
-> This project is far from being completed, currently there is 2 major blockers that prevent this from being playable.
+> This project is far from being completed, currently there is ~~2~~ a lot of major blockers that prevent this from being playable.
 > 1. Death Walk a key feature of Pre 2006 is missing meaning that in some parts you need to do noclip.
 > 2. Spirit Walk visual are broken.
+> 3. Visuals are a major roadblock, Spirit walks is unsable due to the lack of visuals.
+> 4. Multiplayer may work but has not been tested
+>
-> The binaries are provide as-is.
+> The binaries are provide as-is, support may be limited due to my lack of knowledge,
+> This project was create due to the insatisfaction of some source ports barely fixing or improving
+> and or sacrificing features for other platforms.
+> I hope you guys understand, but contributions are welcome :)

 # Introduction
 Prey 2006 SDK integrated with Doom 3 GPL release